A to Z of Information

 GATE – (Gifted and Talented Education)

-Homework is an extension of schoolwork and it is expected that children will complete homework within the time frame set by the class teacher.
-Very few teachers set regular homework and it is not a compulsary element of our school.
+Very few teachers set regular homework and it is not a compulsory element of our school.
 We ask that parents read with children every night and encourage them to experience their community and various opportunities.

 Spending time as a family is critically important to your child's academic achievement.
 They need time to reflect, relax and discuss.
 We actively encourage you to prioritise this!